City of Perry

 Wood Chips

-The City maintains a Wood Chip Pile for residents use.
-Residents may load their own chips or DPW personnel will load the chips in a truck or trailer at a cost of $2 per (equipment) bucket.
-Hours to have wood chips loaded in your vehicle is 3 to 3:15 p.m.
+The city maintains a wood chip pile for resident’s use.
+Residents may load their own chips or DPW personnel will load the chips in a truck or trailer at a cost of $3 per loader bucket.
+Window to have wood chips loaded in your vehicle is 3 to 3:15 p.m.
 Please contact the DPW 8 a.m. to 3 p.m. to arrange an appointment.
+Access to wood chips is weather dependent.

 Water System